openstack/oslo.i18n/doc/source/user/guidelines.rst

 The marker functions are used to mark the translatable strings in the code.
-The strings are extracted into catalogs using a tool that looks for these specific markers, so the function argument must just be a string.
+The strings are extracted into catalogs using a tool that performs source inspection to look for these specific markers, so the function argument must just be a string.

 For example: **do not do this**::